lucalevi/User-agent-parser/README.md

 # User-agent-parser
-Python script that parses an Excel table of UserAgents together with their count number to produce statistics on the data
+Python script that parses an Excel table of UserAgents together with their count number to produce statistics on the data.

 ## What's in this repo
 The main script is ua_parsing.py.
-It is a Python3 script that parses the sample Excel table "Unique_UserAgents_sample.xlsx" thanks to the module ua_parser (https://github.com/ua-parser/uap-python).
+It is a Python3 script that parses the sample Excel table "Unique_UserAgents_sample.xlsx" thanks to the module [ua_parser](https://github.com/ua-parser/uap-python).

 Once parsed all data, an Excel output table is saved (Unique_UserAgents_parsed.xlsx).